Bamboo Inspiration

 Phyllostachys bambusoides 'White Crookstem' - Rare - high branching and provides excellent windbreaks and screening with aggressive spreading - edible - Maximum height: 48' - Maximum diameter: 3"

-Phyllostachys bambusoides 'Giant Japanese Timber Bamboo' - Makes an excellent high branching bamboo windbreak or screens with aggressive spreading - highly prized and valued for quality straight thick-walled culms that are good for splitting - Maximum height: 72' Maximum diameter: 6"
+Phyllostachys bambusoides 'Giant Japanese Timber Bamboo' - Makes an excellent high branching bamboo windbreak or screens with aggressive spreading - highly prized and valued for culms that are straight, and have thick walls that can be split- Maximum height: 72' Maximum diameter: 6"

 Phyllostachys decora 'Beautiful Bamboo' - Excellent for windbreaks or screens with aggressive spreading - Good performer under the stress of desert heat, cold and drought of some climates - Maximum height: 30' Maximum diameter: 1 3/4"